George A. Hormel established today’s Hormel Foods Corporation as Geo. A. Hormel & Co. in Austin, Minn.

 Geo.
 A. Hormel & Co. developed the world’s first canned ham.

-First manufacturing facility to produce branded products outside of Austin was established in Los Angeles, CA.
+First manufacturing facility to produce branded products outside of Austin was established in Los Angeles, Calif.

 Geo.
 A. Hormel & Co. became a public company.